-Zombie Circus Goats generates a lot of great questions.
+Zombie Circus Goats generates a lot of dumb questions.
 Here are some snarky answers.

 Q: “What’s the deal with Tents?”

 A: When you play a Tent, you decide right then and there which of your played Talent cards go into that Tent.
 You can take Talent out of a Tent any time during your turn.
 You can’t substitute new Talent into a Tent, after it has been played.